greggersaurus/OpenSteamController/README.md

 This project is broken up into several subdirectories, each focusing on a different facet of the project.

+# Notice and Warning

+Please recognize that if you choose to modify the firmware on your Steam Controller based on the work I have done here, you are doing so at your own risk.
+I have done my best to test everything I push on my Steam Controller, and while I make every effort to not distribute anything that might brick or otherwise harm a Steam Controller, I cannot guarantee that will not happen to you.

 # Subprojects

 ## [Reverse Engineering](./ReverseEngineering/)